barrage/ragu-chat-api/README.md

 connection will be instantly closed with the reason: `Policy Violation`.

 For a full list of session messages and their formats, see [MESSAGES.md](docs/MESSAGES.md).

+## Specialists

+Specialists are agents that are configured for particular integrations.
+They are not customizable in the same sense regular agents are.
+These agent perform specific workflows with downstream applications by utilising tools (agent functions).
+Specialists can be enabled by setting the corresponding feature flag in the `application.conf` file via the `features.specialists` properties.

+### JiraKira

+JiraKira is a specialist agent that is used to interact with Jira.
+It can be used to perform various actions with Jira.

 ## WhatsApp